 Josie Harries - Ink Development Technology Manager

-The first step is a feasibility study, where we investigate creative solutions to the technical challenges the project poses - this results in the delivery of a proof of concept design.
-The next step is to optimise this proof of concept formulation to ensure performance both on the surfaces that need to be printed and within the printing system.
+The first step is a feasibility study, where we investigate creative solutions to the technical challenges the project poses – this results in the delivery of a proof of concept design.
+The next step is to optimize this proof of concept formulation to ensure performance both on the surfaces that need to be printed and within the printing system.
 We achieve this by testing against rigorous design standards as well as engaging with designed experiments to help us understand the boundary conditions of our products.
 We obtain some relevant product samples from our customers which we use to test the performance of the new ink designs so we can demonstrate that they should be suitable for use in their intended applications.
 We also trial our new ink formulations at some of our customer sites to ensure that the assumptions we make during our laboratory testing work in a real-world production environment.

 The final step in the process is the transfer of the design to manufacture; this is achieved through close collaboration with our Operations teams.
 Last year we opened a new state-of-the-art fluids manufacturing facility in Liverpool to help us meet customers’ rapidly changing requirements.
 It is wonderful to be able to transfer our designs into these new facilities.

 The reason it can take nearly two years to develop ink is because we follow a rigorous product development process to ensure that we deliver high-quality products.
-Using high-tech equipment at our Cambridge Headquarters, we can determine how the inks perform in our printers confirming product reliability.
+Using high-tech equipment at our Cambridge, UK, Headquarters, we can determine how the inks perform in our printers confirming product reliability.
 We then assess if we can efficiently manufacture the new designs to meet the product delivery requirements of our customers.

 RELATED: Regulations and trends are making manufacturers ‘think ink’

 How do you ensure Domino inks are suitable for food packaging and meet the legal and regulatory standards facing customers?